vianarafael/koe/README.md

 ## 🎯 What is EngageMeter?

-EngageMeter is a powerful social media engagement analytics platform that helps content creators, social media managers, and brands optimize their social media strategy through intelligent engagement scoring and data-driven insights.
+EngageMeter is a **super-simple analytics platform** that tracks your social media traffic to website conversions.
+Drop a tiny JS snippet, share our minified links, and see exactly which X posts drive traffic to your site.

+**No more guessing** - know which social posts convert to website visits.

-### ✨ Key Features
+### ✨ MVP Features

-- **🔐 Secure Authentication**: Email/password authentication with session management
-- **📊 CSV Data Import**: Intelligent parsing of X Analytics and other platform exports
-- **🎯 Engagement Scoring**: Configurable point values for likes, retweets, replies, and mentions
-- **📈 Advanced Dashboard**: Real-time sorting, filtering, and analytics visualization
-- **⚙️ Smart Settings**: Dynamic point value configuration with strategy optimization
-- **📱 Responsive Design**: Mobile-first interface with HTMX-powered interactions
-- **🔍 X Analytics Support**: Native support for X Analytics account overview and tweet-level data
+- **🔧 One-Line Setup**: Tiny JS snippet to drop into your site
+- **🔗 Tracked Links**: Auto-generate short/minified URLs with UTMs
+- **📊 24h Dashboard**: Bar graph of visits by source (X, Reddit, LinkedIn, Other)
+- **🚀 Simple Management**: Add, delete, regenerate tracking links at will

-### 🏗️ Architecture
+## 🏗️ Architecture

 - **Backend**: FastAPI with async/await support
-- **Frontend**: HTMX + Tailwind CSS for dynamic interactions
+- **Frontend**: HTMX + DaisyUI (Tailwind CSS) for dynamic interactions
-- **Database**: SQLite with SQLAlchemy ORM
+- **Database**: SQLite with aiosqlite
 - **Authentication**: Local session-based auth with bcrypt hashing
-- **File Processing**: Intelligent CSV parsing with format detection
-- **Scoring Engine**: Configurable engagement scoring algorithm
+- **Link Generation**: Short URL creation with UTM parameter tracking

 ## 🚀 Quick Start